How to choose the best kayak

 Rigid vs Inflatable kayaks

 Aside from the binary options of sit-on vs sit-in kayaks, you can also choose between whether you want a rigid or inflatable kayak.
 The typical kayak you may have seen at a rental place on a canal is most likely a rigid kayak.
 But in recent years, inflatable kayaks have become increasingly popular.
 Similar to a rigid kayak, inflatable kayaks are durable; whilst also being lightweight and easy to transport when deflated.
+Therefore, if you are at all concerned about how much does a kayak weigh, it would be wise to research this thoroughly before deciding which one is going to be the best option for you.

 Before you buy a kayak, it’s important to check the capacity of the kayak you are looking to purchase.
 This should be clearly listed somewhere when purchasing your kayak.
 The capacity is the total weight carried, which combines the paddler’s mass and any other items like dry bags that are placed on the kayak.